Nita Clarke, Director

 Contact Derek: » Derek.email@example.com

-Joe joined the IPA in 2012 and he leads on IPA's policy and research work.
+Patrick joined the IPA in 2016 and he leads on IPA's policy and research work.

-At the IPA, Joe's work includes planning, managing and delivering the IPA's research projects, focused on employee engagement and social partnership.
+At the IPA, Patrick's work includes planning, managing and delivering the IPA's research projects, focused on the future of the workplace, employee engagement and social partnership.
 These are carried out with a variety of clients from trade unions, and public sector organisations to private companies and other charities.

 Sarah Dawson, Business Development & Election Services Manager